phyletica/ecoevolity/docs/tutorials/gecko-divergences.rst

                     value:      3.564
                     estimate:   false

-Under this new setting, what is the prior expectation for the number of divergence event, and what is the prior probability for the model with 3 divergence events?
+Under this new setting, what is the prior expectation for the number of divergence events, and what is the prior probability for the model with 3 divergence events?
 Use |dpprobs| to find out!

 .. note::